Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Eligibility criteria

-• Hold a course, module, path or major or program coordination role at UQ.
+• be a UQ staff member with a course, module, path or major or program coordination role at UQ

-• Can attend all workshops and participate in all the learning activities outlined in the program timetable.
+• be able to attend all workshops and participate in all the learning activities outlined in the course schedule.

 If you do not meet all eligibility criteria, your application may not be approved.